9th December 1980.

 Image shows vehicles parked next to the former Friends' School at Low Green.
 The properties now house small firms and businesses.
 A sign on the gable end of the School building reads 'Richardson & Barrett, joiners, builders aand cabinet makers'.

 The school had a long history here from the date it was established in 1832 to when it finally closed in 1921.
 The Society of Friends (Quakers) identified a need for education with religious guidance for the children of families who attended meetings of worship.
 These families were not members of the Society but Samuel Tuke, a pioneer of education stated that 'These children do not come under the notice of any other body of Christians.
-If we do not care for them'.
+If we do not care for them, no Society careth for them'.
 The premises were converted for the purpose from an old wool warehouse purchased for the sum of £1,600 from Jonas Thompson of Rawdon.
 The buildings were extended to include a new Girls' Wing in 1848 and the Boys' Wing was rebuilt in 1864-5.
 On the right Springfield Cottage is visible which fronts the main Leeds Road.